FDio/csit/docs/ietf/draft-ietf-bmwg-mlrsearch-12.md

 [Overview of RFC 2544 Problems](#overview-of-rfc-2544-problems)
 for the impact of different settings on result quality.

-{::comment}

-    MB16: Where are those defined?
-Please add a pointer to the appropriate section.

-    VP: Add pointer.

-    MK: DONE203.
-We do not have any section in this document covering implementation details, as these are out of scope.
-Shall we add a note to that regard?

-{:/comment}

-{::comment}

-    MB17: "flexibe" is ambiguous.
-Simply, state what we do.

-    VP: Reformulate.

-    MK: Edited.

-{:/comment}

-{::comment}

-    MB18: Add pointers where this is further elaborated.

-    VP: Point to specific subsection.

-    MK: Added.

-{:/comment}

 This document does not change or obsolete any part of [RFC2544].

-{::comment}

-    MB19: List the set of terms/definitions used in this document.
-    I guess we should at least leverage terms defined in 2544/1242.

-    VP: Move list of terms here?

-    MK: Relevant existing terms, including the ones from rfcs 1242, 2285 and 2544, are captured in section 4.3 Existing Terms, followed by the new terms that form the MLRsearch Specification.
-We went through quite a few iterations of getting it right, including a separate terminology section at the beginning of the document, and following BMWG comments and reviews ended up with the current document structure.
-Reworking it back is substantial work

-    MK: Instead I propose we list one liners explaining the term in the context of the benchmarking domain.

-    VP: See the comment in first Specification paragraph.
-    For specific MB comment, I propose to say no edit needed, but ask on bmwg mailer to confirm.

-{:/comment}

-{::comment}

-    MB20: Also, please add a statement that the convention used in bmwg are followed here as well (def, discussion, etc.)

-    VP: Ok

-    MK: The Requirements Language text is the standard one we use in BMWG.
-There are no any strict BMWG conventions that are followed in this document.
-Rather, the convention used for terms that are specific to this document, is described in the Section 4 of this document, and forms part of the MLRsearch Specification.

-    VP: I think this is done, covered by edits elsewhere.

-{:/comment}

-{::comment}

-    WONTFIX204: Update the subsection above when the subsections below are complete enough.
-    Too late.

-{:/comment}

 ## Positioning within BMWG Methodologies